 First Phase: Home & Lifestyle Treatment

-Dr. Wiliams may recommend some simple lifestyle changes including a change of diet, bladder retraining (holding urine for longer and longer periods of time to regain muscle control,) low-impact exercises and wearing looser clothing.
+Dr. Williams may recommend some simple lifestyle changes including a change of diet, bladder retraining (holding urine for longer and longer periods to regain muscle control,) low-impact exercises, and wearing looser clothing.

 Second Phase: Prescription Medication

 If lifestyle changes are unable to control the patient’s symptoms, medications to calm the bladder may be prescribed.
 These medications can be taken orally or can be placed into the bladder directly through a catheter.

 Injecting small amounts of Botox can help to paralyze the bladder muscles that are inflicting any pain, and can also alleviate symptoms.